-Proposal Title Description/Service Level Impact FTE FY 2020/21 Use of Funds Ongoing Use of Funds As Needed Staffing and Non-Personnel Reductions COVID-19 Impact This one-time proposal reduces the As-Needed staffing (\$252,000), security services (\$48,400), and utilities (\$22,000) budgets to align with actual experience as a result of changes in operations to comply with COVID-19-related restrictions.
-With reduced Library hours and restrictions on public attendance, the budgets for as-needed staffing, security services, and utilities can be reduced.
-(322,400) - Overtime and Conference, Travel and Training Budget Reductions This proposal reduces the overtime and conference, travel and training budgets.
+Proposal Title Description/Service Level Impact FTE FY 2020/21 Use of Funds Ongoing Use of Funds Staffing and Non- Personnel Reductions COVID-19 Impact This one-time proposal reduces the staffing (\$377,000), security services (\$48,400), and utilities (\$22,000) budgets to align with actual experience as a result of changes in operations to comply with COVID-19-related restrictions.
+The department has several vacancies that have not been filled during the pandemic, generating vacancy savings.
+With reduced Library hours and restrictions on public attendance, the budgets for staffing, security services, and utilities can be reduced.
+(447,400) - Overtime and Conference, Travel and Training Budget Reductions This proposal reduces the overtime and conference, travel and training budgets.
 The overtime budget would be reduced by \$6,326 (from \$7,576 to only \$1,250), with overtime funding remaining for technology services, youth services and emergency situations.
 There is no significant service level impact with this reduction.
 (23,656) (23,656) This proposal also reduces the budget for training, travel and conferences by \$17,330 (from \$25,327 to \$7,997).
 With the travel and conference attendance limitations presented by COVID-19 in the foreseeable future, the Library will eliminate funding for attendance to the American Library Association Annual Conference and reduce the number of staff able to attend the annual California Library Association conference that was rescheduled to Spring 2021.
 There will be opportunities for virtual conferences and training, some of which may be tied to COVID-19 related response by libraries, as well as professional development.
 Funding remains for required training and travel tied to grants or other additional funding.
 There is limited service level impact from this reduction.